 If you’re new to a city, take my advice: Find your nearest park and make yourself a fixture there.

 Any city planner will tell you that parks and green spaces are there for more than just ornamentation.

 They are vital to healthy cities as they help residents de-stress, socialize with each other, and hold public events.

-On top of this, studies show that being surrounded by nature has a significant impact on decreasing levels of anxiety and depression for those who suffer from poor mental health.
+On top of this, studies show that being surrounded by nature has a significant impact on decreasing levels of anxiety and depression for those who suffer from poor mental health or depression-related loneliness.

 And city parks are particularly special places as they not only reconnect us to nature but they serve as meeting spaces that unite people of all different ages, cultures, socioeconomic statuses, and lifestyles.

 When you spend time in a good park you have the opportunity to sit back, take in the unique tapestry of city life, and appreciate how so many different people are able to share space together.